EU banking watchdog warns of risks from Bitcoin

 There are about 100 virtual currencies, with new ones appearing every week.
 Bitcoin is by far the best known.

-The price of the bitcoin rose above $1,000 last month for the first time, extending a 400 percent surge in less than a month and fuelling concerns of a bubble.
+The price of the bitcoin rose above $1,000 (1,630 pounds) last month for the first time, extending a 400 percent surge in less than a month and fuelling concerns of a bubble.

 EU regulatory officials doubt such published estimates as the currency and the platforms that trade it are not regulated.